goldzulu/stjamie/README.md

-# Coinweb AI Dapp Builder
+# St James Senior Girls AI Bot St Jamie!

-This Streamlit app serves as an AI-powered assistant for building Coinweb blockchain Dapps.
-It utilizes the Coinweb Hello World and String Processor templates as starting points for Dapp development.
+This Streamlit app serves as an AI-powered assistant for as a companion for St James Senior Girls AI Club members

 ## Features

 - Interactive chat interface with an AI assistant
-- Knowledge base built from Coinweb starter templates
 - Ability to add new knowledge sources on the fly
-- Sidebar displaying available templates for reference

 ## Prerequisites